-IP Tak Chuen, Edmond, aged 65, has been an Executive Director of the Company since its incorporation in May 1996 and Deputy Chairman of the Company since February 2003.
-He is Deputy Managing Director of CK Hutchison Holdings Limited, and Deputy Managing Director and Member of the Executive Committee of Cheung Kong Property Holdings Limited.
+IP Tak Chuen, Edmond, aged 66, has been an Executive Director of the Company since its incorporation in May 1996 and Deputy Chairman of the Company since February 2003.
+He is Deputy Managing Director of CK Hutchison Holdings Limited, and Deputy Managing Director and Member of the Executive Committee of CK Asset Holdings Limited.
 He is also the Senior Vice President and Chief Investment Officer of CK Life Sciences Int'l., (Holdings) Inc. All the companies mentioned above are listed companies.
 Mr. Ip is also a Non-executive Director of Hui Xian Asset Management Limited, which manages Hui Xian Real Estate Investment Trust, a real estate investment trust listed on the SEHK.
-Mr. Ip was previously a Non-executive Director of ARA Asset Management Limited (whose shares were withdrawn from listing on 19th April, 2017).
 He is a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO, and a director of certain companies controlled by certain substantial shareholders of the Company.
 He holds a Bachelor of Arts degree in Economics and a Master of Science degree in Business Administration.

-FOK Kin Ning, Canning, aged 65, has been an Executive Director and Deputy Chairman of the Company since March 1997.
+FOK Kin Ning, Canning, aged 66, has been an Executive Director and Deputy Chairman of the Company since March 1997.
 He is currently the Group Co-Managing Director of CK Hutchison Holdings Limited.
 Mr. Fok is also the Chairman of Hutchison Telecommunications Hong Kong Holdings Limited, Hutchison Telecommunications (Australia) Limited, Hutchison Port Holdings Management Pte.
 Limited ("HPHM") as the trustee-manager of Hutchison Port Holdings Trust, Power Assets Holdings Limited, HK Electric Investments Manager Limited as the trustee-manager of HK Electric Investments, and HK Electric Investments Limited and Co-Chairman of Husky Energy Inc. Except for HPHM and HKEIM, all the companies/business trust/investment trust mentioned above are listed in Hong Kong or overseas.
 Mr. Fok is a director of certain substantial shareholders of the Company within the meaning of Part XV of the SFO, and a director of certain companies controlled by certain substantial shareholders of the Company.
 He holds a Bachelor of Arts degree and a Diploma in Financial Management, and is a fellow of Chartered Accountants Australia and New Zealand.

-Andrew John HUNTER, aged 58, has been an Executive Director of the Company since December 2006 and Deputy Managing Director of the Company since May 2010.
+Andrew John HUNTER, aged 59, has been an Executive Director of the Company since December 2006 and Deputy Managing Director of the Company since May 2010.
 He acted as the Chief Operating Officer of the Company from December 2006 to May 2010.
 Mr. Hunter is also an Executive Director of Power Assets Holdings Limited, a listed company.
-He is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
+He is a director of certain companies controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
 Prior to the appointment to the board of Power Assets Holdings Limited in 1999, Mr. Hunter was the Finance Director of the Hutchison Property Group.
 He holds a Master of Arts degree and a Master's degree in Business Administration.
 He is a member of the Institute of Chartered Accountants of Scotland and of the Hong Kong Institute of Certified Public Accountants.
-He has over 34 years of experience in accounting and financial management.
+He has over 35 years of experience in accounting and financial management.